 - Installing a whole-home humidifier comes with a price.

-- Poor maintenance can lead to mold and mildew.
+- Poor system maintenance can lead to mold and mildew.

 Boost IAQ With Whole-Home Humidity Control

 Overall, the pros outweigh the cons!
 Whole-home humidifiers’ benefits are worth learning about indoor moisture and added maintenance.
 They’re efficient, effective and require little effort on the part of homeowners.
-Whether you choose steam humidification or evaporative humidification, it’s important to address the dry air in your home.
+Whether you choose steam humidification or evaporative humidification, it’s most important to address the dry air in your home.
 The good news?
 Autumn and winter weather are simply no match for whole-home humidification.
-Improve indoor air quality now, just in time for the holidays!
+Improve your indoor space’s air quality now—just in time for the holidays!